miklobit/gdrive_provider/README.md

 #### a Google Drive data provider for QGIS
 ![main dialog](https://github.com/enricofer/gdrive_provider/blob/master/docs/main_dialog.png?raw=true)
 ## 1. About the plugin
-GooGIS is a QGIS plugin is a experimental plugin derivated from [pseudo_csv_provider](http://github.com/g-sherman/pseudo_csv_provider) that keeps syncronization between a local memory layer and a remote google drive sheet.
-It provides a simple peer to peer cloud environment for sharing and editing geospatial contents with other users.
+GooGIS is a QGIS plugin is a experimental plugin derivated from [pseudo_csv_provider](http://github.com/g-sherman/pseudo_csv_provider).
+It keeps syncronization between a local memory layer and a remote google drive sheet and provides a simple peer to peer cloud environment for sharing and editing geospatial contents with other users.
 It's only required a valid Google account.
 ### How it works
-The QGIS layer data structure (geometry and attributes) is stored in in a remote Google Spreadsheet.
+The QGIS layer data structure (geometry and attributes) is stored in a remote Google Spreadsheet.
 The plugin manages read/write rights on the layer, tracks concurrent data access and editing, and syncronizes local and remote table on start/end editing.
 Many users can concurrently view and modify spatial data without conflicts.
 ## 2. Connect to Google Drive
 Once installed, the Plugin Icon appears in QGIS toolbar.
-At first plugin run, a valid google accout (username@domain) is asked and a Google OAuth2 session on the predefined browser started to authenticate the provided username and grant to GooGIS application the needed API rights.
-When the Authentication Flow successfully ended we can come back and continue on QGIS main application.
+At the first plugin run, a valid google accout (username@domain) is asked and a Google OAuth2 session started on the predefined browser to authenticate the user and grant to GooGIS application the needed API rights.
+When the Authentication Flow successfully ended we can come back and continue working on QGIS main application.
 Now clicking on plugin icon the main dialog appears showing the available GooGIS layers.
-If the provided user never has never accessed before the layers list is empty and some local data has to be exported to remote.
+If the provided user never has never accessed before the layers list is empty and some local data have to be exported to remote for sharing.
 ## 3. Export a QGIS layer to Google drive
-First load and style a regular qgis layer then export to GooGIS clicking on "Export to GDrive" button on the main dialog or right clicking on layer menu item and "Duplicate to Google Drive Layer".
+First load and give style to a regular qgis layer then export it to GooGIS clicking on "Export to GDrive" button on the main dialog or right clicking on layer menu item and "Duplicate to Google Drive Layer".
 The local layer is converted and exported to a remote layer.
 Exporting has some limitations: Google drives can store max 400000 cells and max 50000 bytes for a single cell.
 Complex layers with complex geometries cannot be correctly exported.
 GooGIS use 3 cell per feature to store geometry, feature id and status plus a cell per attribute.
 A 40000 feature layer with a 7 fields attribute table actually reaches the limit (40000 * (3+7)).
-Once exported the layer is Duplicated in Layer Panel, appears in Available GooGIS layers in main Dialog and the current user become layer owner
+Once exported, the layer is Duplicated in Layer Panel, appears in Available GooGIS layers in main Dialog and the current user become layer owner

 Note: Layers are exported together with associated style.
 The layer appears the same for any user then opens it
 ## 4. Sharing data